 Violet - Spirit

-This flag was created in June 2017 and used in the city of Philadelphia.
+The first flag shown above was created in June 2017 and used in the city of Philadelphia.
 Black and brown stripes were added onto the rainbow flag, to draw attention to issues faced by black and minority ethnic people in the LGBT+ community.
 This has been adopted by some in the UK to be more inclusive of Black and Asian Minority Ethnic (BAME) communities.

 Trans Pride Flag